NidhitheCoder/reactDeveloper-2020/readme.md

 - Middleware is a piece of code that get the action before the reducer.
 - npm add redux redux-logger react-redux / yar add redux redux-logger react-redux

-- Uses an architecture pattern called Flex Pattern.
-In this everithing flows one way.
-  - Action -> Dispatcher -> Store -> View

 #### Provider